 - if additional H-SMF URI is provided, the V-SMF may try to create the PDU session on one of the additional H-SMF(s) provided.

-For a PDU session establishment with an I-SMF (see clause 4.23.5.1 of of 3GPP TS 23.502 [3]), the NF Service Consumer shall provide the URI of the Nsmf_PDUSession service of the SMF in the smfUri IE and may provide the URI of the Nsmf_PDUSession service of additional SMFs.
+For a PDU session establishment with an I-SMF (see clause 4.23.5.1 of of 3GPP TS 23.502 [3]), the NF Service Consumer shall provide the URI of the Nsmf_PDUSession service of the SMF in the smfUri IE and optionally the corresponding SMF ID, and may provide the URI of the Nsmf_PDUSession service of additional SMF(s) with the corresponding SMF ID(s).
 The I-SMF shall try to create the PDU session using the smfUri IE. If due to communication failure on the N16a interface the I-SMF does not receive any response from the SMF, then:

 - depending on operator policy, the I-SMF may try reaching the smfUri via an alternate path; or